Nebukam/PCGExtendedToolkit/README.md

 >⚠️ AT THIS TIME THE PLUGIN IS FUNCTIONAL BUT HEAVILY WIP ⚠️
->_I'm pushing changes and update in separate branches to make sure the main is stable._
+>_I'm pushing changes and updates in separate branches to make sure the main is stable._

 # PCG Extended Toolkit ![BETA](https://img.shields.io/badge/BETA-ff0f0f)